avicreationstudio/python-problem-solving/Python-coding-problems/arrays-01/part-01-Introduction.md

 ## SPACE complexity

 Space complexity refers to the amount of memory an algorithm uses in relation to the size of the input.
+Extra amount of space required to run a program.

 ### Array